 Need Help?
 Call us on 0161 776 9832 or drop us an email for expert pest control advice on how to identify pest infestations and help solve your problem.

 Talpa Europaea is the species of mole that is most commonly found in Europe.
 This mole species is also known as the common mole and European mole in English, while in French it is called the Taupe D’Europe.
 The Talpa Europaea is widespread and abundant throughout Europe and is not endangered or under serious threat at this time.
-The population trend of this species of mole is currently stable.
+The population trend of this species of the mole is currently stable.

 This species of mole can be found throughout Great Britain and Spain and spreads east through continental Europe all the way to the River Irtysh and River Orb in Asian Russia.
-Although this species of mole has not been discovered in southern Italy, southern Iberia or the southern Balkans, it thrives throughout much of the rest of the Mediterranean.
+Although this species of the mole has not been discovered in southern Italy, southern Iberia or the southern Balkans, it thrives throughout much of the rest of the Mediterranean.
 It can also be found in Iceland, certain Mediterranean islands, Ireland and the North Sea islands.
 This shows that this moles species is very hardy and is able to withstand a wide temperature range.

 Habitat and Lifestyle